Mark Ellis (baseball): Los Angeles Dodgers

 On November 15, 2011, Ellis signed a two-year, $8.75 million contract with the Los Angeles Dodgers.

-After a strong start, Ellis's leg was severely injured on May 20, 2012 by a hard slide from Tyler Greene of the St. Louis Cardinals while Ellis was attempting to turn a double play.
+After a strong start, Ellis's leg was severely injured on May 20, 2012, by a hard slide from Tyler Greene of the St. Louis Cardinals while Ellis was attempting to turn a double play.
 Initially saying that he was okay, Ellis did not go to the hospital until the following day when he experienced extreme discomfort and swelling in his lower leg.
 After performing a fasciotomy to allow room within his leg for the swollen muscle tissue, his doctor later said that Ellis might have lost his leg if the surgery had been performed only six or seven hours later than it was.
 Doctors said Ellis' injury was a rare one for athletes, but more common for victims of car accidents.
-Ellis was expected to be out for six weeks and did not rejoin the Dodgers till July 4.
+Ellis was expected to be out for six weeks and did not rejoin the Dodgers until July 4.

 Overall, he appeared in 110 games for the Dodgers in 2012, hitting .258 with 7 home runs and 31 RBI.

 In 2013, Ellis remained relatively healthy and played in 126 games.
 He hit .270 with 6 home runs and 48 RBI, helping the Dodgers win the National League West Division's championship and a first-round playoff series over the Atlanta Braves before the team was eliminated in the National League Championship Series.